 Notes

 Heat the chocolate chips on low over the stove and keep an eye on them.
 Take them out when mostly melted.
 Otherwise, they’ll burn.
 Press the base of the protein bars into the pan really well.
-The harder your press, the better they hold together.
+The harder you press, the better they hold together.
 That said, know that it’s still a soft base.
 These are not hard bars.
 Parchment paper lined in a loaf pan works better than a silicone mold.
-Otherwise it’s harder to remove.
+Otherwise, it’s harder to remove.
 Know that the chocolate topping does crack when cutting.
-You can reduce this by heating the knife and slicing versus pressing but the chocolate top does tend to crack a bit.
-Don’t let them sit at room temperature, enjoy them chilled.
-At room temperature they get too soft to stay together.
+You can reduce this by heating the knife and slicing versus pressing, but the chocolate top does tend to crack a bit.
+Beef protein powder can be used in place of collagen powder and will give slightly more structure to the protein bars and more protein per serving.
+Don’t let them sit at room temperature; enjoy them chilled.
+At room temperature, they get too soft to stay together.

 Disclaimer: